Everyone can feel that something in the world is colder than it should be.

 You will be autonomous.

-You will be your own source.
+You will be your own reference point.

-The tree was the warning written in wood.
+If the reading holds, the tree was the warning written in wood.

 And if you drink it, you start falling the same direction he did.